 Getting a gorgeous glow without sun damage is easier than ever.
 All it takes is choosing the right sunless tanning product and following some simple steps.

 If you're going to do it yourself, you might want some advice before you get started.
 Erica Kelly, MD, is a dermatologist in Galveston, Texas, who has been self-tanning since she was in high school.
-(She's now 40.)
+(She's now in her 40s.)
 During the summer she uses a self-tanner twice a week.

 Choose Your Formula